lab176344/OpenWorldLearningScenarios/README.md

 * Use the repo https://github.com/lab176344/scikit-THI_CIAD to install the package to run RF similarity

 ## Dataset
-Use the link bla bla to download the dataset and paste it under data/
+Use the link (https://1drv.ms/f/s!ArclEiu1Sj0Oj4YbmkAV56WFwsd08A?e=wwUmRO) to download the dataset and paste it under data/

 ## Running the experiments